Miklós Rózsa: Film scoring career

 In 1943, now associated with Paramount, Rózsa scored the first of several collaborations with director Billy Wilder, Five Graves to Cairo.
-That same year that he also scored the similarly themed Humphrey Bogart film Sahara.
+That same year he also scored the similarly themed Humphrey Bogart film Sahara.
 In 1944, his scores for a second Wilder collaboration, Double Indemnity, and for The Woman of the Town, both received Academy Award nominations.

 In 1944, Rózsa was hired by producer David O. Selznick to compose the score for Alfred Hitchcock's film Spellbound.
-The scoring process was contentious, with producer, director, and composer all expressing considerable dissatisfaction with each other.
+The scoring process was contentious, with producer, director and composer all expressing considerable dissatisfaction with each other.
 Numerous changes were made in the editing by Audray Granville, Selznick's assistant and de facto music director.
 The almost farcical history of artists at cross-purposes has been documented by Jack Sullivan (Hitchcock's Music, 2006) and especially Nathan Platte (Making Music in Selznick's Hollywood, 2018).
 Nevertheless, the film was a hit after its release in late 1945.
 The combination of lush melody for the romance and frenzied expressionism for the suspense scenes proved irresistible.
 Rózsa's pioneering (for Hollywood) use of the theremin contributed to the effect, and the attention it generated likely influenced his Academy Award nomination.
 Two of his other 1945 scores were also nominated, The Lost Weekend and A Song to Remember, but the Oscar was awarded to Spellbound.
 Although Selznick was unhappy with the score, his innovative radio promotion of the music contributed to both the film's and the composer's success.
 Rózsa eventually arranged his themes as the Spellbound Concerto, which (in multiple versions) has enjoyed lasting success in concerts and recordings.
 The composer Jerry Goldsmith cited Spellbound as a key influence in his decision to seek a career in film music.